 A relieving letter is an official document issued to the employee when he/ she leaves the organization.
-As per the company’s policies, the relieving letter is submitted following the employee’s notice period.
+As per the company’s policies, this letter is submitted following the employee’s notice period.
 It is an important document which is required during the time of joining another organization.
-The relieving letter serves as proof that the employee has left the organization in a professional manner.
+This letter serves as proof that the employee has left the organization in a professional manner.
 Furthermore, the letter also states that the company has no overdue payments of employees.
 Therefore, it serves an important purpose for both employee and employer.

 Here are some importance of relieving letter: